Lung Cancer Screening

 - Insurance providers will only pay for this test for people who meet the guidelines for high risk.
 Always check with your insurance provider to find out what is covered before having the test.

-Who should have a LDCT for lung cancer screening?
+Who should have an LDCT for lung cancer screening?

 Many organizations recommend lung cancer screening every year for people who meet the following:

-- Currently smoke or have quit within last 15 years.
+- Currently smoke or have quit within the last 15 years.

-- Have at least a 30-pack year history (determine your pack years by multiplying number of packs per day times years smoked).
+- Have at least a 20-pack year history (determine your pack years by multiplying the number of packs per day times years smoked).

 What if the test finds something abnormal?